MrGibbage/fll-pybricks-vscode-tutorial/install-pybricks.md

 # Installing pybrics on a Spike Prime

-There isn't much to say here that isn't already covered at https://code.pybricks.com/
+There isn't much to say here that isn't already covered at https://code.pybricks.com/ and https://pybricks.com/learn/getting-started/install-pybricks/

 Look on the left side and click on "Install Pybricks Firmware".
 I do have a couple of tips